EFuriati/esp32vgacalendar/README.md

   When first initializaded, if the esp32 isn't formatted, or the files are not found, the software will format and write some basic configuration, the initial password will be:  admin:admin

+  If you never used the ESPAsyncWiFiManager on your esp32, connect with a smartphone or notebook to the AutoConnectAP ssid and configure your wifi network.

+  Find the esp32 on your network, i use the software:

+  bonjourBrowser

+  The mDNS is enabled by default

   Follow the instructions for the vga connection on :

   http://www.fabglib.org/